Kong/kong-build-tools/README.md

 Uses the python [tavern](https://taverntesting.github.io/) testing tool to run functional tests against Kong with Postgres by sending REST requests to the Kong admin api and validating the expected responses / behaviour on the proxy ports.

-**03-go-plugin**

-Builds a go-plugin and sets it up with Kong to verify the go-plugin capabilities

 ## Releasing Kong

 The same defaults that applied when creating a packaged version of Kong apply to releasing said package